 What's for Lunch Charley? - this is an obscure reference to one of my favourite books when I was at primary school (no one else has ever heard of it!).

 Test journeys and timings in advance - don't leave journey planning and timings to chance on the first day.
 It'll be stressful enough getting everyone organised and out of the house after the long break as it is, without the added anxiety of knowing whether or not you are going to get to the right place on time.
 Walk routes in advance (with your children as they tend to walk slower!) and time how long it takes you.
-If you're driving, you can plan your journey ahead of time on your smartphone using Waze.
+If you're driving, plan your journey ahead of time on your smartphone using Waze.

 Clear a space for homework - think about where in your house, your kids are going to do their homework.
 Will it be at a desk in their room, or at the kitchen table so that you can supervise?
 Wherever it is, the space should be calm, free from clutter and distraction.
 It should be well organised, with everything they need close to hand.
 Kids workspace requirements change, as homework load increases each year, so the system you had in place last year, might not work for the school year ahead.
 If you have more than one child, are they going to be studying in the same room, or separately?
 Planning and setting up workspaces in advance will reduce squabbling and stress once they've started back.